jonathantneal/respimg/README.md

 [Proposal for RespImg Syntax](http://tabatkins.github.io/specs/respimg/Overview.html)

+## Status of the Prollyfill

+Successfully parsing MQ4 media queries, which are grouped queries inside parenthesis `()`, separated by `and`.
+They do not account for `screen`, `print`, etc. which may be removed in MQ4.

+Successfully parsing viewport urls.

 ---

 All of these contributions to the **Proposal for Responsive Images** are dedicated to the [public domain with no copyright](//creativecommons.org/publicdomain/zero/1.0/).